Oatmeal Cake

 Instructions

-- Pour boiling water over the quick rolled oats in a small bowl.
+- Pour boiling water over the oats in a small bowl.
 Stir together and then let cool.

 - Cream together butter, sugar and brown sugar.
 Add in eggs and beat until fluffy.